cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-19-1-released/index.md

 **Versions 1.19.1, 1.18.3 and 1.17.5** are *patch releases* containing a few bug fixes and minor enhancements, including:

-- override of the default backup target policy for `ScheduledBackup` and `Backup` resources
+- enable overriding the default backup target policy for `ScheduledBackup` and `Backup` resources
-- additional metrics and information in the status about the last time of success or failure of a backup
+- additional metrics and information in the status, about the last time of success or failure of a backup
-- several improvements in the code responsible of backup execution and management
+- several improvements in the code for backup execution and management
-- fix when adding WAL storage to an existing cluster made up of a single instance
+- fixes when adding WAL storage to an existing single-instance cluster
-- fix with application of `nodeAffinity`
+- fixes with the application of `nodeAffinity`

 With this release, version 1.17 has reached End-of-Life (EOL): version 1.17.5 is the last that will be released for the 1.17 minor version.